sthetix/FuseCheck/README.md

 1. Update the `[FUSE]` section with new fuse count from switchbrew
 2. Update the `[NCA]` section with the new SystemVersion NCA filename
-3. Copy the updated file to `sd:/config/fusecheck/fusecheck_db.txt`
+3. Copy the updated file to `sd:/config/FuseCheck/FuseCheck.db`
 4. **No recompilation needed!**

-A sample database file is included in the repository at `fusecheck_db.txt`.
+A sample database file is included in the repository at `FuseCheck.db`.

 ## How It Works